Zilliqa/zilliqa-developer/Mining.md

     - For `wallet_address` : You can input any arbitrary Zilliqa address if you are mining solo.
     - For `worker_name` : You can input any arbitrary worker name you desire.
-    - For `zil_node_ip` : Please input the IP address of the Zilliqa node you written down in step 5.
+    - For `zil_node_ip` : Please input the IP address of the Zilliqa node in step 5.
     - For `get_work_port` : Please input the port used in `GETWORK_SERVER_PORT`.
 Default is `4202`.

-11. You are now a proxy miner in the _Mao Shan Wang_ testnet.
+11. You are now a proxy miner in the Zilliqa mainnet.
 You can monitor your progress on your CPU node using:

       ```shell
       tail -f zilliqa-00001-log.txt